Tensa53/tensa53.github.io/_projects/commons_project.md

     The screenshot of SonarCloud analysis after completing the activities and the frontmatter of the documentation.
 </div>

+For this project, we also have the following deliverables:
+- **Documentation (In English)**: In this documentation we explain with more detail all the step described here and show the use of other tools;
+- **Generated Test Cases**: All the generated test cases were saved but not directly integrated inside the project, but they are freely viewable;

+This project was realized for the Software Dependability Class.

 You can find any other information for this project on the dedicated GitHub repository.